papyDoctor/S-Curve-Motion-Calculation/README.md

 This jupyter notebook shows a way to calculate the complete S-Curve motion without any iteration.

+**Given maximum jerk-acceleration-speed, given xStart and xEnd, the algorithm calculate the travel that uses the minimum time**

 S-Curve motion means that, given the speed, acceleration and hyper-acceleration (called jerk), given a starting and a ending point, the calculation results give a smooth motion: at any time the jerk is maintained under a given maximum.

-Also, the calculation gives the minimum travel time.

 During the travel, a S-Curve motion can take up to 7 phases.
 Depending of the parameters, the phases may be lowered until 4.